-- Temporarily Speed restriction near school areas - Access regulation for truck drivers depending on time and place (time-slots, access restrictions,...) - Speed restriction for micro mobility users depending on time and place (active users) - Cut-through traffic warnings
+- Temporary Speed restriction near school areas - Access regulation for truck drivers depending on time and place (time-slots, access restrictions,...) - Speed restriction for micro mobility users depending on time and place (active users) - Cut-through traffic warnings

-This service will be made available and tested in the urban area of Helmond and Antwerp.
-The information will be provided by the use of an OBU or smartphone application to the drivers.
+The first and third service will be made available and tested in the urban area of Antwerp.
+The information will be provided using a smartphone application to the drivers.
+The second and fourth service will not be deployed but will be explored conceptually.